 Pancreatic Cancer Immunotherapy

-Our team of cellular oncologist have over 50 years of experience dealing with cancers and the immune system.
-Our holistic cancer treatment protocols offer unique bio-engineered approach without invasive surgery or dangerous side effects.
-Our cancer team offers an integrative and targeted therapy to attack the tumors, alleviate the underlying symptoms and significantly increase the overall quality of life for any patient diagnosed with the destructive effects of the disease.
-[3] With or without conventional therapies, our individualized treatment programs offers patients optimal chances for success.
+Our team of cellular oncologists has over 50 years of experience dealing with cancers and the immune system.
+Our holistic cancer treatment protocols offer a unique bio-engineered approach without invasive surgery or dangerous side effects.
+Our cancer protocols provide an integrative and targeted therapy to attack the tumors, alleviate the underlying symptoms, and significantly increase the overall quality of life for any patient diagnosed with the destructive effects of the disease.
+[3] With or without conventional therapies, our individualized treatment programs offer patients optimal chances for success.

 CAR-T cell therapy for Pancreatic cancer in 2024

-Traditional cancer therapies such as radiation therapy & chemotherapy expose humans to significant side effects and toxicity.
-Over time, the traditional therapies have not changed but the cancer cells have evolved making them more resistant to the chemicals and rendering these traditional therapies ineffective.[4]
-This cellular evolution of cancer stem cells is what leads to recurrence and allows them to proliferate much more aggressively than before the chemo & radiation therapies began.
-Some new pharmaceutical medications have been developed to effectively target and destroy cancer cells with much less toxicity, but the payloads often don’t reach the intended destinations and are consumed but the immune system before it can reach the intended targets and tumors.
+Traditional cancer therapies, such as radiation therapy & chemotherapy, expose humans to significant side effects and toxicity.
+Over time, the conventional treatments have not changed, but the cancer cells have evolved, making them more resistant to the chemicals and rendering these traditional therapies ineffective.[4]
+This cellular evolution of cancer stem cells is what leads to recurrence and allows them to increase much more aggressively than before the chemo & radiation therapies began.
+Some new pharmaceutical medications have been developed to target and destroy cancer cells with much less toxicity effectively.
+Still, the payloads often don’t reach the intended destinations and are consumed by the immune system before they can get the intended targets and tumors.

 Modifying Immune Cells to Fight Cancer